Multidisciplinary Design Optimization Approach to Integrated Space Mission Planning and Spacecraft Design: Introduction

 This paper proposes an efficient decomposition-based optimization scheme for integrated space mission planning and spacecraft design.
-The key idea is to decompose the integrated MINLP problem into multiple coupled subproblems of different types: the Mixed-Integer Quadratic Programming (MIQP) subproblem for space mission planning and the Nonlinear Programming (NLP) subproblem(s) for spacecraft design.
+The key idea is to decompose the integrated MINLP problem into multiple coupled subproblems of different types: the Mixed-Integer Quadratic Programming (MIQP) subproblem for space mission planning, and the Nonlinear Programming (NLP) subproblem(s) for spacecraft design.
 Since specialized efficient MIQP or NLP optimizers (e.g., Gurobi \cite{gurobi} for MIQP; IPOPT \cite{IPOPT} for NLP) can be utilized to solve each subproblem, the proposed method can solve the otherwise intractable integrated MINLP problem efficiently.
 The iterative coordination between each subproblem can be achieved using an MDO approach \cite{martins2013MDOsurvey,sobieszczanski1997MDOsurvey}.
 Specifically, the Augmented Lagrangian Coordination (ALC) approach \cite{tosserams2007ALC} with the Analytical Target Cascading (ATC) structure \cite{ATC,ATCextended} is chosen for the proposed method.
 This architecture fits our problem well because (1) it allows us to decompose the original complex problem into the subproblems with different and simpler types (MIQP or NLP), each of which can be efficiently solvable with specialized solvers; (2) it has a robust convergence property; and (3) it allows the complex hierarchical structure for the spacecraft design subproblem(s) and can be easily parallelizable (and thus scalable) if needed.
 Since the nonlinear optimization solvers generally require a good initial guess, we further develop an automated initial guess generation method based on PWL approximation to the MINLP problem so that no user-defined initial guess is needed for the optimization.
+The demonstration case study shows that, compared to the state-of-the-art method, the proposed new formulation converges substantially faster and the converged solution is also at least the same or better given the same computational time limit.